 When: July 4, 2013; Fun starts at 7 p.m.
 Dine in one of the fanatstic restaurants or bars in the area.
 Fireworks at 9:15 p.m.

-What: The city of Bedford's celebrating 60 years of service with the theme of "Sweet 60" and a giant cake.
-This 4thFEST will feature free live musical entertainment, a variety of themed family friendly activities, a birthday themed classic car show, yummy festival food and spectacular fireworks.
+What: The City of Bedford will celebrate Independence Day with 4thFEST, a free celebration featuring live music, a variety of themed family-friendly activities, a birthday themed classic car show, yummy festival food and of course, the spectacular fireworks when the sun goes down.

 4thFEST visitors can also take a dip in Bedford's Splash Aquatic Center, featuring three unique pools with several water slides, a kids' play area, umbrella-shaded leisure patios and a cabana party pavilion.
 Admission is $6.50/adults, $5.50/kids under 18 and free for children two/younger.